Anshul619/HLD-System-Designs/src/1_HLDDesignComponents/3_DatabaseComponents/Search-Engines/ElasticSearch/Readme.md

 # Introduction
 - A distributed, [RESTful](../../../2_APITechOptions/REST.md) modern search and analytics engine based on [Apache Lucene](../ApacheLucene.md).
 - In ElasticSearch, data is stored in the form of `JSONs`.
+- Data in Elasticsearch is organized into [indices](https://www.elastic.co/guide/en/elasticsearch/guide/2.x/_add_an_index.html).
+Each index is made up of one or more shards.
 - We can only interact with ElasticSearch through [REST APIs](../../../2_APITechOptions/REST.md).
 - ElasticSearch can be deployed using [Amazon OpenSearch](../../../../2_AWSComponents/6_DatabaseServices/AmazonOpenSearch.md) service, on [AWS](../../../../2_AWSComponents).
 - For data analysis, it operates alongside Kibana, and Logstash to form the [ELK stack](../../../7_MonitoringTools/ELK.md).